 b) In our opinion proper books of account as required by law have beenkept by the Company so far as it appears from our examination of those books.

-d) In our opinion the aforesaid standalone financial statements complywith the Ind-AS specified under Section 133 of the Act read with Rule 7 of the Companies(Accounts) Rules 2014.
+d) In our opinion the aforesaid standalone financial statements complywith the Accounting Standards (Ind AS) specified under Section 133 of the Act read withrelevant rules issued thereunder.

-e) On the basis of the written representations received from thedirectors as on March 31 2019 taken on record by the Board of Directors none of thedirectors is disqualified as on March 31 2019 from being appointed as a director in termsof Section 164 (2) of the Act.
+e) On the basis of the written representations received from thedirectors as on 31st March 2020 taken on record by the Board of Directors none of thedirectors is disqualified as on 31st March 2020 from being appointed as a director interms of Section 164 (2) of the Act.

-f) With respect to the adequacy of the internal financial controls overfinancial reporting of the Company and the operating effectiveness of such controls referto our separate Report in "Annexure A".
-Our report expresses an unmodifiedopinion on the adequacy and operating effectiveness of the Company's internal financialcontrols over financial reporting.
+f) With respect to the adequacy of the internal financial controls overfinancial reporting of the Company and the operating effectiveness of such controls referto our separate Report in 'Annexure B'.

 h) With respect to the other matters to be included in the Auditor'sReport in accordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 asamended in our opinion and to the best of our information and according to theexplanations given to us:

 i.
 The Company has disclosed the impact of pending litigations on itsfinancial position in its standalone financial statements (Refer Note No. 40 of thestandalone financial statements).